ashrielbrian/casper/README.md

 ### Building the extension

 There's a weird issue where the plasmo build process generates `_empty*.js` files when compiling the pglite dist bundle.
 These files present a problem when trying to load unpacked in a Chrome extension.
 I added a script `clean-empty.js` to remove these files during the build process.
+In `package.json`, this is: `plasmo build && node clean-empty.js`, abbreviated with:

 ```
     pnpm build
 ```

+If you use `pnpm dev`, you'll need to remove the files yourself manually.
+But this only needs to be done once at the start - any subsequent updates to the code will trigger Plasmo to repackage the extension, but will not rebuild and therefore, not recreate new `_empty*.js` files.